rockerBOO/awesome-neovim/README.md

 - [neotree-file-nesting-config](https://github.com/saifulapm/neotree-file-nesting-config) - Pre-defined file nesting rules for `neo-tree.nvim`.
 - [Enigama/miss.nvim](https://github.com/Enigama/miss.nvim) - Simple popup with changed `unsaved` files, allowing you to save and open them.
 Helps to avoid forgetting to add something to GitHub or similar.
 - [vodchella/hodur.nvim](https://github.com/vodchella/hodur.nvim) - Allows you to quickly open a file or copy URL located under cursor.
+- [A7Lavinraj/fyler.nvim](https://github.com/A7Lavinraj/fyler.nvim) - File manager which can edit file system like a buffer with tree view.
 <!--lint disable double-link -->

 **[⬆ back to top](#contents)**